STRANGERS, NEIGHBORS, FRIENDS

 On March 8, 2016, our Welcoming Refugees: Do Unto Others event brought together everyone from churches and mosques to businesses and schools, to learn from, engage with and support our local refugee and immigrant communities.
 The event was sponsored by over 50 religious organizations and civic institutions, which have signed on to strengthen our message of hospitality over hatred.
 Inspired by the golden rule found in all traditions, “do unto others as you would have them do unto you,” we hope to motivate congregations and communities to put this value into action by welcoming our new neighbors.

 In addition to inspiring shared values toward a common good, we want to continue to shift the narrative around refugees.
 To help us articulate this more inclusive narrative, our program featured representatives from the local city, from the Michigan Office for New Americans, the local refugee agencies Bethany Christian Services and Lutheran Social Services, as well as refugees who have come to call Grand Rapids their new home.
-We heard the stories of Mustafa, an Iraqi refugee who worked alongside the US army in the Gulf War and recently resettled here in Grand Rapids, as well as Flory, Elodie, Abigael and Benedicte, a family that fled from violence in Congo only to be separated due to more conflict in Uganda, and then reunited after four years apart in Grand Rapids just a few months before the event.
+We heard the stories of Mustafa, an Iraqi refugee who worked alongside the U.S. army in the Gulf War and recently resettled here in Grand Rapids, as well as Flory, Elodie, Abigael and Benedicte, a family that fled from violence in Congo only to be separated due to more conflict in Uganda, and then reunited after four years apart in Grand Rapids just a few months before the event.

 Stories like these two are found in the experiences of nearly all refugees in our own community, refugees that come from all around the world to escape violence and find security and safety in our country.
 Regarding the Syrian refugees that have become a “political issue,” those that we often conflate with ISIS are suffering from such violence even more than us, and many of whom were driven out of their homes from the same terrorism that created anti-refugee sentiment here in the United States.
-Whether or not to welcome refugees isn’t a political debate, it’s a moral concern- and a humanitarian imperative.
+Whether to welcome refugees isn’t a political debate, it’s a moral concern- and a humanitarian imperative.
 If we truly “do unto others” like many of our traditions tell us to, then we will welcome refugees as our new neighbors, colleagues, community leaders and friends.

 Flory, Elodie, Abigael, and Benedicte's story